 Learning how to delay gratification and instead save money is one of the most important skills kids need to become financially secure adults.
-Here’s how parents can nurture a delayed gratification mindset in their kids.
+Here’s how parents can nurture a money-saving mindset in their kids.

 It’s happened more times than I can count.